AdaCore/spark2014/lrm/source/introduction.rst

   analysis and information-flow analysis taken together.

 - Formal verification of robustness properties.
-In Ada terminology, this refers to the proof that certain predefined checks such as the ones which could raise Constraint_Error, will never fail at run time and will never be raised.
+In Ada terminology, this refers to the proof that certain predefined checks, such as the ones which could raise Constraint_Error, will never fail at run time and hence the corresponding exceptions will not be raised.

 - Formal verification of functional properties, based on contracts expressed as preconditions, postconditions, type invariants and so on.